AiryLight

 This piece combines research and development into two fields: considering environmental data that is seemingly invisible - air quality - and creating a cohesive object with a dynamic display of information that is ambient and yet meaningful, one that invites its viewers to discuss it and share what they learn.

 In my research, I considered what environmental data might be relevant to our daily life, and might lend itself to a physical display.
 After looking into various possibilities, I narrowed in on air quality as an issue that is both regionally relevant as well as internationally impactful.
+The lamps' changes create an ambiance, indoors, that informs you as to the outdoor environment.

 Date: 2013-2015